loichg/spice/docs/do.md

 # Create Your Custom Pack

-Create your own pack of 10 SnapCaps by choosing from our wide range of flavors, rated from 1 to 5 points.
+Create your own pack of 10 Spice Caps by choosing from our wide range of flavors, rated from 1 to 5 points.
 Mix and match to suit your taste!

 ## How It Works